 - Proposition 20: Proposition 20 lottery funding is restricted for the purchase of instructional materials.
 California Education Code Section 60010 defines instructional materials.

 The Department requests that county superintendents of schools inform LEAs immediately of this apportionment.
-If you have any questions regarding the lottery apportionment, please contact Stel Cordano, Fiscal Consultant, at 916-327-0378 or by e-mail at email@example.com.
+If you have any questions regarding the lottery apportionment, please contact Stel Cordano, Fiscal Consultant, by phone at 916-327-0378 or by e-mail at email@example.com.

 Scott Hannan, Director